Jack Coleman (politician)

 Jack Lillard Coleman Jr. (born October 1, 1953) is an American politician in the state of Kentucky.
-He served in the Kentucky House of Representatives from 1991 to 2004.
+He served in the Kentucky House of Representatives from 1991 to 2005.
+Coleman was first elected to the house in 1990, defeating Democratic incumbent Tom Jones for renomination.
+He did not seek reelection in 2004 and was succeeded by Republican Milward Dedman.
 Coleman also was a city commissioner of Harrodsburg, Kentucky from 2016 to 2018.
 Coleman also served on the Burgin Independent School Board and served as vice-chair of the school board.

 Coleman's father, Jack Sr., played in the National Basketball Association.
 His daughter, Jacqueline, was elected Lieutenant Governor of Kentucky in 2019.